Yigtwxx/WaterPulse/README.md

 *   **Intelligent Reminders**: Get timely notifications to drink water based on your schedule.
 *   **Visual Analytics**: View your hydration history with beautiful, interactive charts (Daily, Weekly, Monthly).
 *   **Cross-Platform**: Runs smoothly on Windows, Android, and iOS (built with Flutter).
-*   **Data Persistence**: Secure local data storage using SQLite, managed by a high-performance Python backend.
+*   **Data Persistence**: Secure cloud-ready data storage using PostgreSQL, managed by a high-performance Python backend.
 *   **Clean UI/UX**: A polished, user-friendly interface designed for ease of use.

 ---